Buck Shelford: Career

 In 1987, the first Rugby World Cup was held in New Zealand.
 Shelford played in five of the six All Blacks games and was a member of the team that won the final against France 29–9.
 He was involved in an incident during the semi-final match against Wales that saw Huw Richards become the first player to be sent off in the tournament.
 Richards punched the All Black lock Gary Whetton after a loose scrum and Shelford reacted in defence of his teammate, landing a blow that knocked Richards to the ground.
 Shelford escaped punishment while Richards left the field.

 Shelford took over as All Black captain after the World Cup, first captaining the side during the 1987 tour of Japan.
 During his captaincy from 1987 to 1990, the All Blacks did not lose a game, only drawing once against Australia in 1988.

 Upon becoming captain, Shelford brought his teammates to Te Aute College, a Māori school, to see the students perform a traditional haka.
 Although the All Blacks had been performing the haka at the start of their matches since the team's inception, it was Shelford who taught them the proper way to perform the "Ka Mate" haka.
-Shelford has said that the All Blacks had previously done the haka in a way that showed little understanding or training, and with the support of a former All Black, Hika Reid, stressed the importance of correctly learning the tikanga, words and actions, noting that the key was getting the European members of the team to embrace the change.
+Shelford has said that the All Blacks had previously done the haka in a way that showed little understanding or training, and with the support of a former All Black, Hika Reid, stressed the importance of correctly learning the tikanga, words and actions, noting that the key was helping the European members of the team to embrace the change.
 The All Blacks performed the haka for the first time in New Zealand at the 1987 Rugby World Cup.